llm-operator/docs/docs/source/fine_tuning.rst

 Debugging a Fine-Tuning Job
 ---------------------------

-You can use the `llmo` CLI to check the logs and exec into the pod.
+You can use the ``llma`` CLI to check the logs and exec into the pod.

 .. code-block:: console

-   llmo fine-tuning jobs logs <job-id>
+   llma fine-tuning jobs logs <job-id>
-   llmo fine-tuning jobs exec <job-id>
+   llma fine-tuning jobs exec <job-id>

 Managing Quota